Part of Great Parks of Hamilton County’s mission is to preserve and protect natural resources.

 Improving water quality is another important objective.
 Bioswales were installed at Winton Woods as well as the dog parks at both Otto Armleder Memorial Park and Miami Whitewater Forest.
 Rain gardens were installed at Winton Woods (Parky’s Farm, Winton Centre, campground), Shawnee Lookout (bird viewing area), Farbach-Werner Nature Preserve and Sharon Woods.
 These spots serve as filters for stormwater water to keep pollutants out of our local streams, rivers and lakes.

 Have your holiday lights lost their twinkle?
 Recycling holiday lights instead of throwing them in the trash keeps them out of landfills and gives them a new life.
 Thanks to a partnership with Cohen, Great Parks is able to provide six convenient drop-off locations where the lights will be collected and recycled for you.

-The light recycling program starts in December and runs though early February.
+The light recycling program starts December 1st and runs to February 1st.

 Cellphone RecyclingLearn More

 Great Parks is expanding its “Think Outside the Trash” recycling program to accept old cellphones and smartphones, an initiative that will benefit natural resources both in our local community and in sensitive habitats elsewhere in the world.
 Phones are accepted year-round at 10 drop-off locations.